MicrosoftDocs/azure-docs-powershell/docs-conceptual/azps-9.7.1/authenticate-azureps.md

 [Create an Azure service principal with Azure PowerShell](create-azure-service-principal-azureps.md).

 To sign in with a service principal, use the `ServicePrincipal` parameter of the `Connect-AzAccount` cmdlet.
-You'll also need the service principal's application ID, sign-in credentials, and the tenant ID associate with the service principal.
+You'll also need the service principal's AppId, sign-in credentials, and the tenant ID associate with the service principal.
 How you sign in with a service principal depends on whether it's configured for password-based or certificate-based authentication.

 ### Password-based authentication